 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.45 applies to Fortran

-Fortran permits a processor to supply extra intrinsic procedures.
-The processor that provides extra intrinsic procedures might be standard-conforming; the program that uses one is not.
+Fortran permits a processor to supply extra intrinsic procedures or extra intrinsic modules.
+The use of such intrinsics is not standard-conforming, even if the processor that provides them is standard-conforming.

 6.45.2 Avoidance mechanisms for language users

 Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.45.5.

 Specify that an intrinsic or external procedure has the intrinsic or external attribute, respectively, in the scope where the reference occurs.

+Specify intrinsic or non_intrinsic on a use statement for a module.

-Use compiler options to detect use of non-standard intrinsic procedures.
+Use compiler options to detect use of non-standard intrinsic procedures and modules.

 6.46 Argument passing to library functions [TRJ]